Sa Pa: Geography

-Ecological life

-The Hoàng Liên Mountains are home to a rich variety of plants, birds, mammals, amphibians, reptiles and insects, many only found in north-western Vietnam.
-For this reason, the Hoàng Liên Nature Reserve was made a National Park in 2006, and covers much of the mountain range to the immediate south of Sa Pa.
+Ecology and nature

-Forest type and quality change with increasing altitude.
-At 2000 meters the natural, undisturbed forest begins to be seen.
-Above 2500 meters dwarf conifers and rhododendrons predominate in the harsh “elfin forest”, so called because a lack of topsoil and nutrients means that fully mature trees grow to measure only a few meters in height.
-Higher still, only the hardiest of plant species are found.
-At over 3000 meters, Fan Si Pan's summit can only support dwarf bamboo.
+Environment and microclimate types, and overall forest quality, change as one ascends higher into the mountains; indeed, at around 2000 meters (approx. 6,560 feet) above sea level, the pristine, old-growth forest begins to take over.
+At 2500 meters (approx. 8,200 feet) dwarf conifers and rhododendrons (Ericaceae) predominate in the 'elfin forest', named for the nutrient-deficient soils at this elevation which prevent most plants from fully maturing; trees will only grow but a few meters at this location.
+Further up the mountainsides, only the hardiest of plant species are found.
+Beyond 3000 meters (approx. 9,840 feet), Fan Si Pan's summit can only support some varieties of dwarf bamboo (Poaeceae).

+In addition to abundant local livestock and agriculture, such as domestic water buffalo, the Hoàng Liên Mountains are home to a rich biodiversity of plants, birds, mammals, amphibians, reptiles, and many invertebrates, many of which are endemic to Northwest Vietnam; for this reason, the Hoàng Liên Nature Reserve was established as a national park in 2006, covering much of the mountain range to the immediate south of Sa Pa.

+Among the herpetological species found in the area are several snakes, including the beauty ratsnake (Elaphe taeniura), the Mandarin ratsnake (Euprepiophis mandarinus), the mountain water snake (Trimerodytes percarinatus), big-eyed rat (Ptyas dhumnades) and big-eyed bamboo snakes (Pseudoxenodon macrops), and Gumprecht's green (Trimeresurus gumprechti) and Jerdon's pit vipers (Protobothrops jerdonii).
+Lizards include Kuhne's grass lizard (Takydromus kuehnei) and several species of skink (Scincidae).

 Topography

 The Hoang Lien Mountains lie at the south-eastern extent of the Himalayan chain.
 The national park is located on the north-east flank of these mountains and includes Vietnam's highest peak, Fansipan, at 3,143 m (see map).
 The lowest point is 380 m but most of the national park lies above 1,000 m.
 The flanks of the mountains are very steep and many areas are almost inaccessible on foot.
 Between Fansipan Mountain and Sa Pa town, lies the Muong Hoa valley, which has been terraced for wet rice agriculture.
 This valley becomes wider towards the east of the national park.